Service, Repair or Replace

 When to repair

-Most suspensions less than 10 years old from common brands (Fox, RockShox, Öhlins, Marzocchi) are repairable.
-The cost of repair depends on the type of malfunction or extent of damage.
+Most suspensions that are less than 10 years old and coming from mainstream brands (Fox, RockShox, Öhlins, Marzocchi) are repairable.
+The cost of a repair depends on the type of malfunction or extent of damage.
 After 10 years, repairs become less feasible: first, because parts are only available as long as there is demand, and second, because many suspension models have a lifespan of under 10 years—they were not designed for regular use beyond that.
-There are exceptions, however: for example, Fox DPS, Öhlins TTX22m, or Fox Van RC, which were sold for many years.
+There are exceptions, however: for example, Fox DPS, Öhlins TTX22m, or Fox Van RC, which were sold for so many years that the availability of parts is generally more than 10 years after their first release on the market.

-COST: There are many different cases, but for example, repairing a Fox DPS often costs around 300 CHF, about 40% of the replacement price with correct valving and proper mounting hardware (the price you see online for a shock with just the right eye-to-eye doesn’t tell the whole story).
-In such cases, yes, repair is cheaper than replacement.
+COST: There are many different cases.
+For example, repairing a Fox DPS often costs around 300 CHF, about 40% of the replacement price with correct valving and proper mounting hardware (the price you see online for a shock with just the right eye-to-eye doesn’t tell the whole story).
+In such cases, a repair cost less than a replacement.

 When to replace